nipy/mindboggle/doc/data.rst

 Other templates and manually labeled brains
 ------------------------------------------------------------------------------
 | The following images are not from the Mindboggle-101 data above, and the manual labels are not the same
-| as those of the DKT labeling protocol used for the Mindboggle-101 data above:
+| as those of the DKT labeling protocol used for the Mindboggle-101 data above
+| (Warning: These labeled brains were used for evaluating registrations; I cannot vouch for their anatomical accuracy.):

   **Tissue-segmented templates**: created by Nicholas Tustison for use with antsAtroposN4.sh